 - (a) Health Benefits.
 The health benefits required by this article shall consist of the payment by an Employer of at least \$1.25 per hour to Employees towards the provision of health care benefits for Employees and their dependents.
-On July 1, 2016, the health benefit rate for Airport Employees shall be \$5.05 per hour.
-On July 1, 2017, the health benefit rate for Airport Employees shall be at least \$5.18 per hour, unless the annual increase provided in Section 10.37.3(a)(5) is higher.
-On July 1, 2018, the annual increase will continue as provided in Section 10.37.3(a)(5). - (1) Proof of the provision of such benefits must be submitted to the Awarding Authority to qualify for the wage rate in Section 10.37.2(a) for Employees with health benefits. - (2) Health benefits include health coverage, dental, vision, mental health and disability income.
-For purposes of this article, retirement benefits, accidental death and dismemberment insurance, life insurance and other benefits that do not provide medical or health related coverage will not be credited toward the cost of providing Employees with health benefits. - (3) If the Employer's hourly health benefit payment is less than that required under this article, the difference shall be paid to the Employee's hourly wage. - (4) Health benefits are not required to be paid on overtime hours. - (5) Consistent with and as shall be reflected in the hourly rates payable to an Airport Employee as provided in 10.37.2(a) above, the amount of payment for health benefits by an Airport Employer shall be adjusted annually to correspond with adjustments, if any, to retirement benefits paid to members of the Los Angeles City Employees Retirement System (LACERS), made by the LACERS Board of Administration under Section 4.1022.
-The City Administrative Officer shall so advise the DAA of any such change by June 1 of each year and of the required new hourly payments, if any.
-On the basis of such report, the

-DAA shall publish a bulletin announcing the adjusted payment, which shall take effect on July 1 of each year.

-- (6) Regulations promulgated by the DAA shall establish any framework and procedures associated with the administration of this article. - (b) Periodic Review.
+On July 1, 2017, the health benefit rate for Airport Employees shall be at least \$5.18 per hour.
+On July 1, 2018, the annual increase for Airport Employees shall continue as provided in Section 10.37.3(a)(5). - (1) Proof of the provision of such benefits must be submitted to the Awarding Authority to qualify for the wage rate in Section 10.37.2(a) for Employees with health benefits. - (2) Health benefits include health coverage, dental, vision, mental health and disability income.
+For purposes of this article, retirement benefits, accidental death and dismemberment insurance, life insurance and other benefits that do not provide medical or health related coverage will not be credited toward the cost of providing Employees with health benefits. - (3) If the Employer's hourly health benefit payment is less than that required under this article, the difference shall be paid to the Employee's hourly wage. - (4) Health benefits are not required to be paid on overtime hours. - (5) On July 1, 2018, and annually thereafter each July 1, the amount of payment for health benefits provided to an Airport Employee by an Airport Employer shall be adjusted by a percentage equal to the percentage increase, if any, in the United States Bureau of Labor Statistics Consumer Price Index for All Urban Consumers: Medical Care Services, as measured from January to December of the preceding year.
+The DAA shall announce the adjusted rates on February 1st and publish a bulletin announcing the adjusted rates, which shall take effect on July 1st of each year. - (6) Regulations promulgated by the DAA shall establish any framework and procedures associated with the administration of this article.

+(b) Periodic Review.
 At least once every three years, the City Administrative Officer shall review the health benefit payment by Airport Employers set forth in Section 10.37.3(a) to determine whether the payment accurately reflects the cost of health care and to assess the impacts of the health benefit payment on Airport Employers and Airport Employees and shall transmit a report with its findings to the Council.